blekenbleu/blekenbleu.github.io/Arduino/index.md

 A clone ST-LINK V2 costs no more than a USB COM dongle,
 connects to dedicated Blue Pill pins and supports debug.
 Clone USB COM dongles *may not* support 3.3V to Blue Pill serial boot pins..
-Blue Pill boot jumpers *are unchanged* when flashing by ST-LINK or HID bootloader.
+Blue Pill boot jumpers *need not be changed* when flashing by ST-LINK or HID bootloader.

 #### STM32duino
 Many STM32 Arduino projects use [Roger Clark's core](https://github.com/rogerclarkmelbourne/Arduino_STM32) and bootloader AKA Maple,